dnmfarrell/jp/README.md

 -------
 jp passes 317/318 of the [JSONTestSuite](https://github.com/nst/JSONTestSuite) parsing tests, making it one of the strongest validators.
 The failure stems from jp not detecting a trailing null byte in a text stream which is not newline terminated.
 It detects any null byte encountered mid-stream though.

+Unlike some parsers, jp preserves object key order, and permits duplicate keys in objects.

 Transforming
 ------------